Gilles G. Brunet

 Sergeant Gilles G. Brunet was a career officer in Canada's Royal Canadian Mounted Police.

 He was born on September 20, 1934, in Rimouski.
 Commenced Saint Aloysisus School.
 He also attended A school at Côtes des Neiges and St-Nicolas School in Montreal.
 He attended D'Arcy McGee High School.
 He left school in June 1951.
 In Ottawa he continued school at Grade 13th at Nepean High school.

 In 1972 American suspicions had triggered one of Brunet's colleagues, Leslie James Bennett, to lose his security clearance, leading to his dismissal.
 A year after Brunet's death, a Soviet defector named Vitaly Sergeyevich Yurchenko would clear Bennett, and assert that Brunet was the mole.

 Brunet was the son of Josaphat Brunet, the first director of the RCMP Security Service.

 According to The Fifth Estate, Gilles Brunet lived beyond his means, and made frequent trips to Mexico.

 His father would rise to the rank of Deputy Commissioner.

 Brunet joined the RCMP Security Service in the early 1960s, and at first, seemed to show promise that would merit holding greater positions of trust.
 He was offered Russian Language training, and did well.
 He played a significant role in the conviction of Bower Featherstone, and won a promotion in 1966.

-But Brunet was drinking too much, and his marriage was in trouble because his wife, correctly, believed he was sexually unfaithful to her.
+But Brunet was drinking too much, and his marriage was in trouble because his wife believed, correctly, that he was sexually unfaithful to her.

 According to Secret Service: Political Policing in Canada -- from the Fenians to Fortress America, Brunet enlisted as a Soviet informant in January 1968.
 Later in 1968, his wife, looking for traces of his infidelities, found a $2,000 payment from the Soviets in his car.
 She reported the suspicious funds to the RCMP, and her report was dismissed because Brunet had warned colleagues that his jealous wife would say anything to bring him down.

 Brunet betrayed Nikolai Artamonov, a Soviet who had found political asylum in the USA.